MaryNathalie/Movie-Recommendation-App/README.md

   * Python (3.9+ recommended)
   * `pip` (Python package installer)
-  * A (free) **TMDB API Key** for fetching movie posters.
+  * A **TMDB API Key** for fetching movie posters.
 You can get one by creating an account and registering for an API key on their [Getting Started](https://developer.themoviedb.org/docs/getting-started) page.

 ### b.
 Setup & Installation